What it means to be vegan

-With Veganism being so widely popular on a global scale now and even having a whole month dedicated to it (Veganuray) here we have decided to look at the history of veganism and how it has become a huge trend for 2018 and what it means to be vegan…could you do it?
+Veganism has become popular on a global scale, even having a whole month dedicated to it (Veganuray).
+We have decided to look at the history of veganism and how it has become a huge trend for 2018.
+What does it mean to be vegan…could you do it?

 The story of Veganism from the early 2000’s from an observers perspective